EIGSEP/CMT-VNA/README.md

 **Requirements**
 The Pi must be running Ubuntu Desktop 64-bit 24.4 (Noble).
 We are waiting on the beta headless version, which would allow us to use the Ubuntu Server.
 The library *libxcb-cursor0* must be installed separately.
 You should also install python3.12-venv, openssh-server, git, and any other libraries you want.

+You must have the instrument software downloaded from the Google Drive.

 To check that no other libraries are needed, you can run:
 ```
 ldd ./instrument_software/bin/cmtvna | grep "Not Found"